zdsmit/Bandroom-frontend/devNotes.md

-  -Deleting store from list now causes page to reload with updated information -Did this by wrapping the delete button in a form tag and using the submit button's default behavior -May need to streamline this process in the future
+  -Deleting store from list now causes page to reload with updated information -Did this by wrapping the delete button in a form tag and using the submit button's default behavior -May need to streamline this process in the future -Next to do: start building instrument resource as child of music store -Might want to consider making separate table for instruments on the backend as well